 The school is located at the end of a residential cul-de-sac and is set in spacious and attractive grounds.
-There are six classrooms, an assembly hall, an ICT area, catering room a shared music area and clubroom, a cabin building and a library area.
+There are six classrooms, an assembly hall, an ICT area, catering room a shared music area and library area, and the Care Club room in the cabin building.
 Each classroom has an outdoor learning area.
+There are also two Pre-School rooms with outdoor learning areas.
 The school is on a split level site and has steps to access some areas.
 There is an access footpath, ramps to two classrooms and the front door, and handrails for use with steps inside the school.